scottcarver/wp-withagency/docs/pages/usage.md

 ## 🏄‍♀️ Retrofitting Old Themes with Gulp
-If you need to remove the current build tools (say Grunt, or Gulp 3) with our modern config setup, you can run the command ```wp pollinate gulp``` - this will generate an opinionated gulpfile.js to your theme.
+If you need to remove the current build tools (say Grunt, or Gulp 3) with our modern config setup, you can run the command ```wp withagency gulp``` - this will generate an opinionated gulpfile.js to your theme.

 Now install these NPM dependencies for gulp.